MicrosoftDocs/fabric-docs/docs/get-started/endorsement-promote-certify.md

 ## Request item certification

-If you would like to certify your item but are not authorized to do so, follow the steps below.
+If you would like to certify your item but aren't authorized to do so, follow the steps below.

 1. Go to the workspace where the item you want to be certified is located, and then open the settings of that item.

 1. Expand the endorsement section.
-The **Certified** button is greyed out since you are not authorized to certify content.
-Click the link about how to get your item certified.
+The **Certified** button is greyed out since you aren't authorized to certify content.
+Select the link about how to get your item certified.

     ![Screenshot of how to request certification link.](media/endorsement-promote-certify/request-item-certification.png)
     <a name="no-info-redirect"></a>